ahdcreative/lion-inn-wp/README.md

 #### MAMP

-Download and install MAMP - we need this to run PHP / WordPress on our local machine.
+Download and install XAMPP - we need this to run PHP / WordPress on our local machine.

 #### Clone